dbt-labs/docs.getdbt.com/website/docs/docs/cloud/visual-editor-interface.md

 Each operator has a configuration side panel that opens when you click on it.
 The configuration panel allows you to configure the operator, review the current table, preview changes to the table, view the SQL code for the operator, and delete the operator.

 The configuration side panel has the following:
-- Configure tab &mdash; This section allows you to configure the operator to your specified requirements.
+- Configure tab &mdash; This section allows you to configure the operator to your specified requirements, such as using the built-in AI code generator to generate SQL.
 - Input tab &mdash; This section allows you to view the data for the current source table.
 Not available for table operators.
 - Output tab &mdash; This section allows you to preview the data for the modified source table.
 - Code &mdash; This section allows you to view the underlying SQL code for the data transformation.